 - Log management.
 It can be achieved by adopting a tool to keep track of your log monitoring and alert you if a system doesn’t work as expected.

 - QA testing.
-Auxiliary tools and pre-written scripts to check the code for issues will come in handy during regression or load testing.
+Auxiliary tools and pre-written scripts to check the code for issues will come in handy during regression, database unit testing or load testing.

 - Project management.
 Keeping templates for creating tasks and reporting, task cloning, and automatic dependencies highlights will make your life easier.
 There will be no need to input repetitive information manually, and at the same, you will not miss anything.
 Thus, you will not forget to include artifacts like docs or backgrounds for the tasks.